Cormac-H/ISDM-Assignment1/Report.md

 All information elicited from both RMs and customers will be required to be stored in a secure database, with personal information not displayed to anyone and only used in calculations.
 Any user of the system will not be forced to provide information that is not directly necessary for a sale (e.g. name, payment info is needed to book a holiday).
 If a user opts out of providing information, these fields will be ignored and a heavier weighting will be given to performance metrics taken such as call durations.

 When not receiving inbound calls, RMs will be expected to meet a reasonable weekly quota by making outbound calls, to encourage performance increase.
-Target lists will be generated for each RM based on their prior knowledge, personal performance, and socio-cultural background.
+Target lists (list of customers to call and pitch holiday packages to) will be generated for each RM based on their prior knowledge, personal performance, and socio-cultural background.
 Performance such as total sale time, customer wait time, and sale success will be gathered for all inbound and outgoing calls.
 Customers with very high performance will likely take the majority of inbound calls - the target list becomes a great way for newer employees to build up their experience and knowledge.
 Furthermore, the assessment of employee knowledge encourages people to specialize in knowledge of holiday types (cruises, interstate travel) or particular destinations.
 The product owner can encourage people to expand their current knowledge based on customer demands for new holidays, or train new employees to learn more about specific deals.

 The system intends to use the company private automatic dialing branch to handle inbound calls.
 Customers who do not have an existing profile created will be asked some preliminary questions from the branch's Interactive Voice Response unit.
 These responses will be translated to assess their potential needs and interests before being matched with an RM using the skill matching concept explained before.